-If you're moving house and you need to rent either long term or short-term storage, make sure the storage unit is large enough for your things but not too large that you're paying more than you need to.
+If you're moving house and need to rent either long-term or short-term storage, make sure the storage unit is large enough for your things but not too large that you're paying more than you need to.
 In addition to taking inventory of your storage items and estimating the unit size you'll need, it's a good idea to do some basic research on local storage facilities to determine the best fit for your needs.
 Of course, the time to do this is before you sign any storage rental agreement.

 Decide What You Need to Store

 Next, determine if there are any items that require special storage.
-If you're storing antiques or furniture or artwork that is valuable, you'll want to invest in a space that is climate-controlled, in particular if you're storing stuff for a longer period of time.
-Books and paperwork require temperature controlled storage as well.
-Find out more about climate-controlled storage to help you decide what you need.
+If you're storing antiques or furniture or artwork that is valuable, you'll want to invest in a space that is climate-controlled, especially if you're storing stuff for a long period of time.
+Valuable books and important paperwork also may require temperature-controlled storage.

 - 5 x 10 x 10 = Small 1 bedroom home